thehunmonkgroup/onenote/README.md

 ### Usage

-To add/edit notes attached to a task, execute ```onenote <task_id>```, which automatically opens a Vim-style editor for the notes.
+To add/edit notes attached to a task, execute ```onenote <task_id>```, which automatically opens an editor for the notes.

 Upon save/exit of the editor, the new notes are updated on the task.

+Vipe, the default pipe editor, opens the note in Vim.
+You can override this with your own pipe editor by setting the ```ONENOTE_PIPE_EDITOR``` environment variable to another pipe editor available in your path.

 To remove notes, you can use the procedure above and completely remove all content in the editor, or for a shortcut modify the